 * Try to support your child to feel ‘good enough’.
 Find the thing your child is most skilled at or interested in and give them plenty of encouragement.
 Remember non academic skills are just as valuable as academic ones.
 Great talkers earn huge amounts of money for public speaking, ‘day dreaming’, for writers, inventors and marketing teams, is part of the job and fortunes are made by people who sit and play computer games for a living!

 * Keep your own need to have done a ‘good job’ with home schooling under check.
 Whatever you did was enough and most children will have learnt and gained so much just from the prolonged time of being around family.
-Having been homeschooled by my own mum in the 70’s I know that teachers can feel they have failed if their own children don’t excel in their particular subject.
-Avoid the blame game of “I told you so” and “you should have worked harder” and concentrate on all the things your children did learn whilst with you!
+Having been home schooled by my own mum in the 70’s I know that teachers can feel they have failed if their own children don’t excel in their particular subject.
+Avoid the blame game of “I told you so” and “you should have worked harder” when it comes to education and concentrate on all the things your children did learn whilst with you!

 * Mistakes are a big and valuable part of learning so whenever you make them, own them and share your learning with your child.
 By role modelling the value of mistakes you will go a long way to building a confident adult, keen to learn, explore and test things out.